Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/file-permissions-faq.md

 Here, you can choose between the following three permission types:

  - **All Can Access**
- - **Only Members Can Access**
+ - **Automatic Access**
- - **Owner Gives Access**
+ - **Request Access**

 ### What do the different file permissions mean?

-**Owner Gives Access** is the default and most restrictive.
+**Request Access** is the default and most restrictive.
 It means anyone who tries to open the file for the first time has to request access from the file owner.
 The file owner will receive an email, prompting them to *grant* or *deny* access.
 By granting access the owner of the file gives permissions to the user to open and edit the file.

 The file owner can also pre-allow access for chosen workspace's members by using the **Manage Access** option in the *File Permissions* dialog.

-**Only Members Can Access** is great when you want all your workspace collaborators to have quick access to your file.
-If you choose *Only Members Can Access*, all workspace members will be to open and edit the file without asking the owner explicitly for access.
+**Automatic Access** is great when you want all your workspace collaborators to have quick access to your file.
+If you choose *Automatic Access*, all workspace members will be to open and edit the file without asking the owner explicitly for access.

 > [!NOTE] You can change the default file permission type by selecting the *Remember my choice* checkbox.